corona-warn-app/json-functions-swift/README.md

 # Corona-Warn-App: json-functions-swift

-A native Swift JsonLogic implementation.
-This parser accepts [JsonLogic](http://jsonlogic.com) rules and executes them.
+A native Swift implementation of JsonFunctions.

-JsonLogic is a way to write rules that involve computations in JSON format, these can be applied on JSON data with consistent results.
-So you can share between server and clients rules in a common format.
-Original JS JsonLogic implementation is developed by Jeremy Wadhams.
+JsonFunctions (JFN) is a generic logic engine that is capable of processing functions that are described in a JSON format.
+It is a compatible extension of [JsonLogic](http://jsonlogic.com).

 ## Instalation